Caesar (Planet of the Apes): Reboot series

-In Dawn of the Planet of the Apes, 10 years after the ALZ-113 virus decimated most of the human population, Caesar is now middle-aged, married to Cornelia and has two sons; Blue Eyes and the newborn Cornelius.
+In Dawn of the Planet of the Apes, set ten years after the ALZ-113 virus decimated most of the human population, Caesar is now middle-aged and mated to Cornelia.
+They have two sons, Blue Eyes and a newborn, Cornelius.
 While assuming the humans to have died out, Caesar discovers that humans are still alive when he sees a group from the remnants of San Francisco entering their territory and personally warns them to stay out.
 When the group's leader Malcolm explains they are trying to repair a dam to return power to the city, Caesar allows them to do their work.
-Despite the successful repairing of the dam and the growing friendship between apes and humans, Koba, a scarred bonobo, becomes disillusioned with Caesar after seeing his leader's compassion and respect for the humans.
-He shoots Caesar, making it look like the humans did it, and leads the apes into attacking the humans and their colony.
+Despite the successful repairing of the dam and the growing friendship between apes and humans, Koba, a bonobo, becomes disillusioned with Caesar after seeing his leader's compassion and respect for the humans.
+He shoots Caesar, framing the humans, and leads the apes into attacking the humans and their colony.
 Caesar survives the gunshot and is nursed back to health by Malcolm's wife, Ellie.
 Blue Eyes helps Caesar free his loyal allies before Caesar confronts Koba and ultimately kills him.
 As the military arrives, having been called during Koba's takeover, Caesar realizes that the damage has already been done.
 He convinces Malcolm to flee with his family as he and his clan prepare to fight the military.